Yes, I know there is also referrals and ‘word of mouth…

 The main 3 methods of outbound prospecting available to B2B businesses are:

-The most effective of those 3 – by a long shot, is Cold Email.
+The most effective of those 3 – by a long shot, are Cold Email and Linkedin.

 This New System Shows How To Create a First Meeting So Valuable Your Ideal Prospects Will be Begging You To Come In And See Them